-There are so many things that we find as ‘normal’ in everyday life that it can be hard to adapting to other cultures’ ‘normals’.
-One of the things that we tend to assume is the same everywhere are the roles that gender play in our daily life, but I have to admit I've been surprised here in Spain.
-When we are thrown into different cultures it can be difficult to understand and interpret how these roles change.
+There are so many things that we find as ‘normal’ in everyday life that it can be hard to adapting to other cultures’ ‘normal’.
+One of the things that we tend to assume is the same everywhere are the roles that gender play in our daily life, but things might be different than you expect when you arrive in Spain.
+This is because, when we are thrown into different cultures, it can be difficult to understand and interpret how these gender roles change.
 Questions like the types of friendships that exist in different cultures can leave us wondering where we stand with others.

-The path to finding your own way in your new world, wherever it may be, is going to take time; it may be hard and you will probably face misunderstandings along the way.
-At the same time it will also be fun and a wonderful learning opportunity.
+That means that the path to finding your own way in your new world, wherever it may be, is going to take time; it may be hard and you will probably face misunderstandings along the way.
+At the same time it can also be fun and a wonderful learning opportunity.
 Try to learn not only about this new culture, but also about yourself―who do you like to hang out with?
 How do you like to communicate your friendship?
 Figuring out answers to questions like these will help you be able to thrive in your new home.